baburerdem/Api-TRACE/README.md

-A computer vision algorithm to analyze videos of electric shock avoidance assay on honey bees and a data processing code to visualize the results.
+Api-TRACE, a computer vision-aided system to analyze the avoidance assays.
+Api-TRACE tracks individual bees from the video footage of the assay and detects the moments when they were exposed to an aversive stimulus.
+The algorithm provides stimulus exposure duration and learning profiles of each individual bee, enabling fast and detailed analysis of the results.

-First, run the Python code (Shocked Bee Detector for Electric Shock Avoidance Assay) to create shock event data and a tracking video from the experiment video, then run the R code (Learning Curve Plotter from Bee Tracker Output) to visualize the shock event data and create a tab delimited .txt file for further statistical analysis.
+First, run the Api-TRACE Video Processing Module (VPM), the Python code, to create shock event data and a tracking video from the experiment video, then run the Api-TRACE Data Analysis and Visualization Module (DAVM), the R code, to visualize the shock event data and create a tab delimited .txt file for further statistical analysis.

 ---
-Title: Shocked Bee Detector for Electric Shock Avoidance Assay
+Title: Api-TRACE Video Processing Module
 - Author: Babur Erdem
 - Date: 07/30/2023
 - Update Date: 08/16/2024

 Description:
-This Python script is designed to detect and analyze the response of bees to a shock stimulus from the experiment video.
+This Python script is designed to detect and analyze the response of bees to an aversive stimulus from the experiment video.
 The code performs several tasks, including:
 - Extracting a subclip from the experiment video is spanned from the experiment beginning time to a defined experiment duration.
-- Measuring the size of a bee, defining ROIs by drawing shuttle box areas and the shock area.
+- Measuring the size of a bee, defining ROIs by drawing shuttle box areas and the area of the aversive stimulus.
 - Tracking the movement of bees within defined boxes.
-- Analyzing whether bees are shocked or not based on their tracked positions.
+- Analyzing whether bees are exposed to the aversive stimulus or not based on their tracked positions.
-- Generating output files, including the shock event data file and a track video.
+- Generating output files, including the exposition event data file and a track video.

 Instructions:
 1. Ensure that the necessary Python libraries are installed: